 Luxury beach apartment accommodation at Bond University presents you with the opportunity to live just steps from the ocean in the bustling beach suburb of Broadbeach.
 This is a 2 bedroom, 2 bathroom apartment shared among 4 ISA students attending Bond University and is convenient to public transit routes.
 Meals are not included, but the apartment has a full kitchen.
 Bed linen and Internet packages are included.

 You may opt to secure housing independently.
 If you select this option, you will be responsible for your own housing during the program and will forgo any ISA assistance for housing matters.

 THERE’S MORE TO DISCOVER WITH ISA

 ISA excursions present you with the opportunity to experience the diverse, Indigenous culture and inspiring landscapes of southeast Queensland.
-As a student studying in Gold Coast, you will begin your semester with an exciting 4-day Bridging Cultures Program in Byron Bay and will have the chance to attend one weekend trip and two day trips to the following destinations throughout the semester.
+As a student studying in Gold Coast, you will begin your semester with an exciting Bridging Cultures Program in Cairns and will have the chance to attend one day trip and several cultural activities throughout the semester.

 North Stradbroke Island

 Enjoy a getaway to "Straddie," the world's second largest sand island, and a favorite destination among locals.
 Soak up the sub-tropical climate and experience one of many unique recreational, historical, and cultural activities that the island provides, including sand-boarding, kayaking, and learning about the distinctive culture of the Quandamooka people.
 Most importantly, savor the beauty and slow-paced lifestyle of this local gem.